 If you are starting a new MySQL Master with no data you may start the slaves from the beginning, else see the next section where we sync the slave servers for an existing MySQL Master.

-mysql -u root -p MariaDB [(none)]> STOP SLAVE; MariaDB [(none)]> CHANGE MASTER TO MASTER_HOST='<MASTER_SERVER_IP>', MASTER_USER='slaveuser', MASTER_PASSWORD='securepassword', MASTER_LOG_FILE='mariadb-bin.000001', MASTER_LOG_POS=460; MariaDB [(none)]> START SLAVE;
+- Configure the replication process on the Slave Server and start the replication - mysql -u root -p MariaDB [(none)]> STOP SLAVE; MariaDB [(none)]> CHANGE MASTER TO MASTER_HOST='<MASTER_SERVER_IP>', MASTER_USER='slaveuser', MASTER_PASSWORD='securepassword', MASTER_LOG_FILE='mariadb-bin.000001', MASTER_LOG_POS=460; MariaDB [(none)]> START SLAVE;

 Sync Slaves from Master MySQL Dump